Quick Summary

 - You’ll learn how to use the system.

-- It encourages you to audit your data.
 Although your new provider will conduct the original import, maintenance, and alignment of your data, training will help you understand what it looks like, its accuracy, and how it fits into the system.

 7. Implement the New Software

 One of the most daunting aspects of switching payroll providers is implementing the new software.
-Luckily, most payroll companies overlap Steps 6 and 7, so you’ll receive trainings while running parallel payroll to ensure things go smoothly.
+Luckily, most payroll companies overlap Steps 6 and 7, so you’ll receive training while running parallel payroll to ensure things go smoothly.

 This step involves several critical tasks that require careful attention to detail: